mwotton/mwotton.github.io/_posts/2019-06-29-tractable-concurrency-bug-reproduction-with-property-tests.md

 This works too, but we still have a wall of text from the test!

 ```
-simple tests fails when we pound it hard, but with a property
+  2) simple tests fails when we pound it hard, but with a property
-       Falsifiable (after 42 tests):
+       Falsifiable (after 20 tests):
-         (Iterations 37,ConcurrencyLevel 32)
-       expected: [[2,4,6,8,...
+         (ConcurrencyLevel 14,Iterations 12)
 ```

 What's going on here?
 Well, I've deliberately left out the `shrink` operation on the `Iterations` and